Select travel dates to see prices

 Accommodation

-For the duration of your stay, you will mainly stay onsite at the main home with the managers and their family.
+For the duration of your stay, you will mainly stay onsite in a wonderful double storey house in a beautiful countryside setting with the coordinators.
 Bedrooms are shared either with one other or at most, three other volunteers of the same gender.
 Couples, families, and friends can be accommodated.
 A maximum of eight volunteers can be accommodated at one time.

-• The beds are either single or bunk beds and bedding and towels are available.
+• The three shared bedrooms have single beds and bedding, and towels are available.

-• The bathroom is also shared and has a hand basin, bath, shower, and toilet.
+• The two bathrooms are shared and have a hand basin, bath, hand shower, and toilet.

 • There is WIFI

-• and for those balmy hot and humid Durban days, a pool for volunteers to swim in.
+• and for those balmy hot and humid Durban days, a braai area (BBQ) with a stunning pool for volunteers to swim in with a fantastic outside entertainment area.
+Please bring a beach towel for the pool...or beach trips.

 Food & Beverages